me3zaAKAgoat/42cursus/README.md

 - $! is the PID of the most recent background command.
 - $0 is the name of the shell or shell script.

-- $(...) the commands inside the braces are ran in a subshell and their results are then replaced in the initial command. (similar to backticks `` but can be nested)
+- $(...) the commands inside the braces are ran in a subshell and their results are then replaced in the initial command. (similar to backticks `` but can be nested).

 ### Miscellaneous